Quantum Information Scrambling: From Holography to Quantum Simulators: Quantum information spreading

 Let us denote the initial state of the black hole by a random pure state $\ket{\Psi}$, and consider it evaporating with time.
 In Fig.~\ref{fig:HP}(a) such a set up is schematically drawn, where $U$ denotes Haar random unitary describing black hole internal dynamics.
 At initial time we have a pure black hole which with time evaporates into radiation R, here the upward direction denotes time, which should be thought of as the growing size of the radiation subspace.
-Associating dimensions $d_R, d_C$ to the Hilbert spaces of emitted radiation (R) and remaining black hole $C$, it holds that, $d_R d_C=d$.
-The density matrix describing the radiation should be \be \rho_{\mathrm{rad}}=\mathrm{Tr}_{\mathrm{C}}(\ket{\Psi}\bra{\Psi}). \ee For small amount of radiations, $d_R\ll d_C$, Page showed that $\rho_{\mathrm{rad}}=\mathbb{1}/d_R$.
-Thus, the radiation remains maximally mixed and uncorrelated with the black hole, which means one can not access information of the interior by looking at the radiation itself.
-We have considered here bi-partition of a pure state, so this maximally mixed state should be in maximal entanglement with a part of the remaining black hole.
-However as the black hole evaporates half of its mass away, the radiation should be maximally mixed with the remaining black hole, and after this point we have $d_R>d_C$, thus the emitted radiation is shown to contain correlations with the interior.
-However, in Page's setting one has to wait a time which scales as the cube of the black hole mass ($\sim M^3$), which is impractical for all purposes.
+Associating dimensions $d_R, d_C$ to the Hilbert spaces of emitted radiation (R) and remaining black hole C, it holds that, $d_R d_C=d$.
+The density matrix describing the radiation should be \be \rho_{\mathrm{rad}}=\mathrm{Tr}_{\mathrm{C}}(\ket{\Psi}\bra{\Psi}). \ee For a small amount of radiation, $d_R\ll d_C$, Page showed that $\rho_{\mathrm{rad}}=\mathbb{1}/d_R$.
+Thus, the radiation remains maximally mixed and one can not access information of the black hole just by looking at the radiation itself.
+However as the black hole evaporates half of its entropy away, and a point of $d_R=d_C$ is reached, the radiation is maximally entangled with the remaining black hole.
+After this point we have $d_R>d_C$ and the correlations between remaining black hole and the radiation are sufficient to learn about the information from the black hole.
+However, in Page's setting, to reach this half way point, one has to wait a time which scales as the cube of the black hole mass ($\sim M^3$), which is impractical for all purposes.

-The problem that Hayden and Preskill discussed in the context of information in a black hole is as follows.
-They consider an old black hole which has evaporated at least up to half of its mass.
-Bob has been collecting all this radiation and Hayden-Preskill protocol begins with considering maximal entanglement between black hole $B$ and $B'$ which is the radiation collected by Bob, see schematics in Fig.~\ref{fig:HP}(b).
+The problem that Hayden and Preskill discussed \cite{Hayden2007} in the context of the information in a black hole is as follows.
+They consider an old black hole which has evaporated at least up to half of its entropy.
+Bob has been collecting all this radiation and Hayden-Preskill protocol begins with considering maximal entanglement between black hole B and B' which is the radiation collected by Bob, see schematics in Fig.~\ref{fig:HP}(b).
 Furthermore, Bob has access to all the future radiation.
-Alice ($A$) wants to hide her quantum information ($\psi$) by throwing it into the black hole.
+Alice (A) wants to hide her quantum information ($\psi$) by throwing it into the black hole.